ZeratuuLL/Reinforcement-Learning/Continuous Control/Readme.md

 For **Crawler**
 Later I will explain this when I get to work on this.

-Now I have uploaded the files for [DDPG](https://arxiv.org/abs/1509.02971).
+Now I have uploaded the files for [DDPG](https://arxiv.org/abs/1509.02971) in the folder which has the same name.
 For now it does not work.
-I am not sure where I made a mistake.
-The learning part and the saving experience part should be correct.
-So is that my network design?
-Or the hypermaters?
-Anyway it's not learning the correct thing.
+Some details inside.
 If anyone happens to see this, it would be very nice if you could help me find the bugs.

-Files:
-  * **infrastructure.py**: where I put the codes for networks and replaybuffer
-  * **Policy_Agents**: where I put the codes for agents
-  * **algorithms.py**: where I save different algorithms
-  * **Reacher.py**: Initiate the environment, create agent and run the algorithm Now it supports any number of agents

-## Problems?
-Now the problems is gradient explosion.
-I made gamma smaller and also used a smaller learning rate now.
-Besides, I set a contraint on the gradient's norm (<=1)

-I also have some doubts as the rewards.
-The unit rewards I have seen are 0.01, 0.02, 0.03, 0.04.
-Need more information about this